aefarrell/aefarrell.github.io/_posts/2020-11-20-butane_leak_example.md

 ## Flashing Fraction

 Since the butane is significantly above it's normal boiling point, as the liquid stream exits the storage sphere it will flash.
 However not all of it will flash into a vapour as the quantity that can vapourize is limited by the available energy.
-A simplified model of flashing is to assume the process is so rapid that it is effectively adiabatic and, from a simple steady-state energy balance, one arrives at the following[<sup>7</sup>](#fn-7)
+A simplified model of flashing is to assume the process is so rapid that it is effectively adiabatic and, from a simple steady-state energy balance, one arrives at the following[<sup id="fnref-7">7</sup>](#fn-7)

 $$f_v = {Q_v \over Q_l} = { {c_p (T_r - T_b)} \over {\Delta H_v} }$$